Error handling

 HTTP status codes

-If you want to communicate failures without severity codes, you can send one of the following status codes in the response.
-We will then share it with the user based on our internal communication rules via the Activity Log.
+If you prefer to communicate errors without severity codes, you can send one of the following status codes in the response.
+We will then display the corresponding message in the Activity Log.

 -